 Quantitative data provides the trends and large-scale patterns that explains the 'what'.
 This complements the qualitative research that follows and unlocks the 'why'.

-The information architecture (IA) identifies and defines how the content of a website is organised, structured and named.
+The information architecture (IA) of a website identifies and defines how content is organised, structured and named.
 It provides the foundations on which everything else is built and is critical to a successful experience.
 After all, if your users can't find what they need quickly and intuitively, no amount of creative design will paper over the cracks.

 An interactive workshop that helps design and evaluate the information architecture of a website.
-Participants, individual or in small groups, organise topics into categories and label them.
+Individual participants or small groups organise topics into categories and label them.

-Used to evaluate a site's navigation, whether the current structure or the proposed solution reached during the card sorting workshop.
-Users are set the task of finding information, allowing us to identify the different ways people interact with the IA.
+Used to evaluate a website's current navigation or a proposed solution reached during the card sorting workshop.
+Participants are set the task of finding information, allowing us to identify the different ways people interact with the IA.